dougzin11/Dataquest-Projects/README.md

 1. KNN Regression applied to an automobile dataset to predict prices
 2. Linear Regression applied to an house sales dataset to predict prices
 3. Linear Regression, Decision Trees and Random Forest applied to a bike rentals dataset to predict the total number of bikes rented
+4. KNN Regression and Neural Networks to classify images with hand-written digits